No. 5 Arizona pulls away for 85-64 win over Montana State – KION546

 The Wildcats (11-1) earned a hard-fought win over No. 8 Tennessee on Saturday and faced another fight against the scrappy Bobcats (7-6).

-Arizona pulled it out by wearing down Montana State and hitting 10 of 25 3-pointers for its 26th straight home win.
-Oumar Ballo had 11 points and 10 rebounds, and the Wildcats scored 20 points off Montana State’s 20 turnovers.
-Kriisa went 6 of 9 from 3.
+Arizona had some disjointed offensive stretches but wore down Montana State and spread the scoring around for its 26th straight home win.
+Oumar Ballo had 11 points and 10 rebounds, Cedric Henderson Jr. added 16 points and Kriisa went 6 of 9 from 3.

+“We won by 20, but you still have standards you’ve got to hit,” Arizona coach Tommy Lloyd said.
+“I want those standards hit more often because I want this team to be really successful.”

+Montana State kept it close in the first half and made Arizona hit a rough patch with its defense in the second.
+The Bobcats faded with a slew of second-half fouls and 20 turnovers overall that led to 20 Arizona points.

-Jubrile Belo had 18 points and RaeQuan Battle added 17 for the Bobcats, who shot 3 for 24 from the 3-point arc.
+Jubrile Belo had 18 points and RaeQuan Battle added 17 for Montana Sate, which shot 3 for 24 from the 3-point arc.

+“They weren’t really forcing into many turnovers, it was just us not being ready to counter what they had going on,” Battle said.
+“We were practicing, we had our scout details, it was just us messing some things up.”

 The Wildcats were forced to get physical instead of playing their usual free-flowing style against Tennessee and pulled it off for a 75-70 win.